avijeets/taskwarrior-pomodoro/readme.md

 A simple application allowing you to use Pomodoro techniques with Taskwarrior on OSX.

+## Why 52?

+> "25 minutes of work is just not enough.
+By the time you are really in the thick of something, you have to stop?
+Plus, nothing can really be accomplished or replenished by 5 minutes of rest.
+That’s just enough to get to the bathroom and back.
+It made more sense to me to assimilate tasks into a longer work time than to think of tasks in increments of work time."

+Read more about the 52:17 method experiment [here](https://medium.com/@tristadedmon/my-52-17-method-experiment-8d2769fb946d#.8hf6jtidw).

+Simply put, the Pomodoro Technique has the right idea but isn't the sweet spot for producivity.
+52 minutes of producivity and 17 minutes of rest leave with enough time within each pool to actually finish a fruitful amount of work while still having a downtime to still do something fun.

 ## Installation

 You can [download the latest release here](http://coddingtonbear-public.s3.amazonaws.com/github/taskwarrior-pomodoro/releases/taskwarrior-pomodoro-1.5.0.dmg), and install it by dragging the application into your Applications directory.